 Are your tyres road legal?
 Find out with the help of our guide to tread depths.

 Let Halfords help

 Here at Halfords, we like to make life as easy as possible.
-That’s why we offer a Free Tyre Check.
+That’s why we offer a safe and contactless Free Tyre Check.
 In it, one of our trained technicians will check both the pressure and tread depth of the tyres, making sure they are safe for winter driving.

 To make sure your car is winter ready, why not also use our 10-Point Winter Car Health Check.
 In it, a technician will check your vehicle’s tyres, headlights and brake lights, battery, windscreen, oil level, screen wash level and AdBlue and coolant level.